Back in the good old days, you could withdraw your money out at Thailand’s cash machines for free, but sadly, those days are now gone.

 But you don’t need to.
 There’s actually nothing wrong with your card or your bank.
 It’s just a lack of funds in the machine.
 Try a different machine or request a lower amount of Baht.

 Top Tip: ATMs that are attached to banks tend to have more money available.
-I’ve had the worst luck withdrawing Thai baht at lone ATMs or ATM’s in busy airports.
+I’ve had the worst luck withdrawing Thai baht at stand alone ATMs or ATM’s in busy airports that often run low.

 How common are ATMs in Thailand?